CMAP-REPOS/cmap_trip-based_model/README.md

 ## Execution Instructions

+### Running the Full Model (including Feedback Iterations)

+Running the full model requires an active and properly licensed EMME installation, plus a conda package and environment manager (available as open source, described above under installation).
+Assuming these are available, run the batch script:

+  > cd Database
+  > Submit_Full_Regional_Model.bat

+This back script can be run either from the regular Windows command prompt or from any flavor of conda terminal (Anaconda Prompt, Miniforge Prompt, etc).

+### Running Only the Mode, Destination and Time-of-Day Components

-- To run the mode, destination, and time-of-day components for the CMAP Trip-based model, first activate the correct conda environment.
+To run the mode, destination, and time-of-day components for the CMAP Trip-based model, first activate the correct conda environment.
 From either the Anaconda Prompt or the Miniforge Prompt, run:

   > conda activate CMAP-TRIP

 (If you created an environment with some other name, activate that other environment instead.)

-- Then, you can run the model by calling its executable version right from that same command prompt, pointing at the correct `Database` directory:
+Then, you can run the model by calling its executable version right from that same command prompt, pointing at the correct `Database` directory:

   > cmap_modedest .\path\to\Database

-- The `cmap_modedest` command line tool has a number of available options.
+The `cmap_modedest` command line tool has a number of available options.
 The most important of these include the number of jobs and maximum number of origin zones processed per chunk, each of which needs to be set appropriately for the computer running the model to maximize resource usage (CPU's, RAM) without exceeding available resources, which can cause out-of-memory errors or processor thrashing that can slow the overall runtime.
 These options can be reviewed in the online help:

   > cmap_modedest --help